What are the qualifications of the JFF grants?

 - We will work with you and the clinic to coordinate receipt of funds in a manner that ensures your treatments can proceed smoothly.

-- The grant will be split into two payments 1) before egg retrieval and 2) after embryo transfer.
+- The IVF grant will be split into two payments 1) prior to egg retrieval and 2) prior to embryo transfer.

-- Additionally, each of our 4 participating clinics offers IVF discounts to JFF IVF Grantees from $2,500-4,500.
+- Additionally, each of our participating clinics offers IVF discounts to JFF IVF Grantees of approximately 20%.

-- All applicants are eligible to receive a $5,000 interest free loan through our local partners JIFLA (see below).
+- All Cincinnati, OH residents are eligible to receive a $5,000 interest-free loan through our local partners The Hebrew Free Loan.

 - The grant money will cover treatments performed on the applicant at the fertility clinic for a new IVF cycle.